 This document sets out the requirements, advice, and guidance for the End-Point Assessment (EPA) of the Teaching Assistant Level 3 apprenticeship standard.
-This document is designed for apprentices, employers and training providers involved with the End-Point Assessment of an apprentice Teaching Assistant.
+This document is designed for apprentices, employers and training providers involved with the End-Point Assessment of an apprentice studying Teaching Assistant Level 3.

-An apprentice for the Teaching Assistant Level 3 standard should have a minimum of 12 months on programme prior to End-Point Assessment.
+An apprentice for the Teaching Assistant Level 3 Apprenticeship should have a minimum of 12 months on programme prior to End-Point Assessment.

-This document is divided into sections covering the relevant aspects of EPA for the Level 3 Teaching Assistant.
+This document is divided into sections covering all of the relevant aspects of EPA for Level 3 Teaching Assistant.
 Should you require any further information other than the guidance in this document, please do not hesitate to contact admin@nqual.co.uk

-Within this guide, you will find references to End-Point Assessment.
+Within this guide you will find references to End-Point Assessments.
 This information has been outlined in the Institute for Apprenticeships and Technical Education, Teaching Assistant Assessment Plan.
 For reference, you can find this document: